ScottHills-Deloitte/Group09_Feb06_Capstone/README.md

 # Predicting the future health and investability of public companies using published financial data.
 _Using standard released financial data along with machine learning classification models to predict an overall health/investment rating for a business_

-## Business Understanding
+## Business Problem
-**Business Problem:** Assist individual investors.......
+There needs to be more comprehensive and reliable tools for individual investors to assess a company's financial stability and potential for sustainable growth.
+When relying on traditional financial metrics and analysis, many investors need help identifying healthy companies to invest in.
+This is because these metrics only partially capture the entire picture of a company's long-term viability.

 ## The Solution

-**Business Health Predictor Model**
-*Objective:*
+*Objective:* Our Focus is to assist individual investors by building a predictive machine learning model (**Business Health Predictor**) to rate individual companies with a business health grade as a suggestive indicator for investment worthiness.

 *Method:*

 *Success Criteria:*

-README.md includes concise summary of project with all data science steps

 ## Data Understanding and Preparation
-The data sourced for this project is from a dataset containing
+The data sourced for this project is from a Kaggle.com repository for American companies

 ###### Source of Data
 https://www.kaggle.com/datasets/utkarshx27/american-companies-bankruptcy-prediction-dataset

 ###### Data Dictionary
 ![dataset_datadictionary](https://github.com/ScottHills-Deloitte/Group09_Feb06_Capstone/assets/125297528/8aab8553-551d-4d75-82ec-fab4313a5009)

 ## Modeling and Evaluation